aws-samples/awsome-distributed-training/3.test_cases/15.gpt-neox/README.md

     docker build -t gpt-neox -f 0.gpt-neox.dockerfile .
    ```

+If you wish to reduce memory footprint of the build process, consider tweaknig `MAX_JOBS` for `flash-attn` compile (in `0.gpt-neox.dockerfile` line 172).

 2. Once the Docker image is built, you can check if it is present with `docker images`.
 You should see an output similar to this one:

    ```bash